*Updated December 5, 2022

 Find Trending Hashtags

-Once you have a good idea of what kind of hashtags to use, it’s time to trim those down to the keywords that are trending.
+Once you have a good idea of what kind of hashtags to use, it’s time to trim those down to trending keywords.
 The following programs can help you track which hashtags are trending and help you decide which ones to target:

 Use Hashtags That Were Successful in the Past